aws-samples/aws-hpc-tutorials/content/10-monitoring/grafana/02-create-pc-monitoring.md

 ### AWS ParallelCluster - Custom Bootstrap Actions

-AWS ParallelCluster can run setup code either before (**pre_install**) or after (**post_install**) bootstrap during cluster creation.
-In most cases, this script is stored on Amazon S3 and downloaded through an HTTPS connection.
+AWS ParallelCluster can run user-provided scripts either before bootstrap, via **pre_install** (useful for configuring NAT, storage device setup) or after **post_install** (useful for adding users, installing packages, ect.).
+You can store this script on Amazon S3 and download it through an HTTPS connection.
 The code is executed as root and can be in any scripting language that is supported by the cluster's OS.
 You can pass arguments to script by specifying them during configuration as **pre_install_args** or **post_install_args**.

 {{% notice tip %}}
-For more details about the AWS ParallelCluster configuration options, see the [AWS ParallelCluster User Guide](https://docs.aws.amazon.com/parallelcluster/latest/ug/configuration.html).
+For more details about the AWS ParallelCluster pre-install and post-install scripts, see the [AWS ParallelCluster Custom Bootstrap Options](https://docs.aws.amazon.com/parallelcluster/latest/ug/pre_post_install.html).
 {{% /notice %}}

 To setup monitoring and dashboard visualization using Prometheus and Grafana for your cluster we will use a **post_install** script (**grafana-post-install.sh**) that is provided in the **aws-hpc-workshops** S3 bucket.
+This script sets up custom dashboards and metrics on the cluster.
 To examine this script, download it from here: https://aws-hpc-workshops.s3.amazonaws.com/grafana-post-install.sh

 The following cluster configuration includes a **post_install** script that takes care of installing and configuring the performance monitoring and dashboard visualization components, in addition to the **post_install** script there's **additional_iam_policies**, **post_install_args** and the **security_group** created above.